kaweezle/krmfnbuiltin/README.md

 line in a dockerfile.
 It takes a current configuration as source and generates a new configuration after transformation.

-While it has not been tested, krmfnbuiltin should work with [kpt].
+krmfnbuiltin works with [kpt].
+The `tests/test_krmfnbuiltin_kpt.sh` script perform the basic tests with kpt.

 [knot8] lenses have provided the idea of extended paths.